fotahub/fotahub-device-sdk-esp32/docs/getting-started/simple.md

 ![](simple-1.png "Start of initial firmware version")

 <p style="margin-left: 2em">Also have a look at the red LED next to the USB port on your board (GPIO #13).
-It should blink with a period of 1 s approx.</p>
+It should blink with a period of approx. 1 s.</p>

 ### Create and upload a new firmware version to FotaHub